GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-77/index.md

 ---
 title: New in Chrome 77
 description: >
   Chrome 77 is rolling out now!
-There’s a better way to track the performance of your site with Largest Contentful Paint.
+There's a better way to track the performance of your site with Largest Contentful Paint.
 Forms get some new capabilities.
   Native lazy loading is here.
 The Chrome DevSummit is happening November 11-12, 2019.
 And plenty more.
-Let’s dive in and see what’s new for developers in Chrome 77!
+Let's dive in and see what's new for developers in Chrome 77!
 layout: 'layouts/blog-post.njk'
 date: 2019-09-16